Clark Hubbs

 Clark Hubbs (March 15, 1921 – February 3, 2008) was an American ichthyologist who was professor of zoology at the University of Texas from 1963 until he accepted emeritus status in 1991.
-He was a leading figure in ichthyology in Texas, teaching many students who went on to be renowned in the field, was actively involved in many ichthyological societies and was an editor of scientific journals.
+He was a leading figure in ichthyology in Texas, teaching students who went on to be renowned in the field, was involved in ichthyological societies and was an editor of scientific journals.
 Hubbs was also an environmental activist, fighting to conserve freshwater ecosystems.

 Early life

 Clark Hubbs was born on March 15, 1921, in Ann Arbor, Michigan.
-His father was the ichthyologist Carl L. Hubbs and his mother was Laura C. Hubbs.
+His parents were ichthyologists Carl L. Hubbs and Laura C. Hubbs.
 The Hubbs family undertook trips to Arkansas, Florida, and the Great Basin where they collected zoological specimens.
 He had a brother and two sisters.
 His brother, Earl, became a biology teacher and his sister, Frances, married the ichthyologist Robert Rush Miller.
 His other sister, Margaret, died in childhood.
 Their father set up a system of "allowances" for each of the children based on their success at collecting specimens; 5 cents for each species with an additional $1 if it was thought to be a taxon new to science, and $5 if it proved to be a new genus, with the last new genera being found in Nevada in 1934 and 1938.